 This is a type of blue-green algae.
-Blue green algae contains some protein.
+Blue-green algae contain some protein.
 Since this is the 3rd ingredient listed in this proprietary blend, my guess is a good amount of the 2231 mg is composed of spirulina.

 Also called Siberian Ginseng, this ingredient has been removed from the proprietary blend.
 It's now present in the Whole Foods Blend below.
 See below for more information.

 Bacillus Coagulans (no longer in the product)

 Astragalus Root Extract (no longer in product)

-It’s scientific name is Astragalus membranaceus.
+The scientific name is Astragalus membranaceus.
 There are many extracts in the root of this plant.
-The company does not tell us what extract of Astragalus is in It Works Greens.
+The company does not tell what extract of Astragalus is in the supplement.
 That said, there have been some studies noting that extracts of astragalus can improve various aspects of the immune system.

-Much of the research I saw however involved exposing cells to astragalus extracts rather than giving the herb to people.
-In other words, I’m not aware of any research that showed astragalus reduced colds/flus or improved cancer outcomes.
+Much of the research involves exposing cells to astragalus extracts rather than giving the herb to people.

-They don’t tell us what extract from green tea It Works Greens Has.
-Is the extract caffeine?
+They don’t tell us what extract of green tea It Works Greens contains.
+Is it caffeine?
 Is it Epigallocatechin gallate (EGCG)?
-I can’t comment if I don’t know the extract or the amount in the product.
-The product contains both green tea and matcha green tea which is more concentrated.

 Ginkgo Biloba Leaf Extract (no longer in the product)

 This herb is often used because of its reputation to help memory although several studies have noted it does not help memory.
-If I knew the reason why gingko is in the product, then I could say more.
+If I knew the reason why ginkgo is in the product, then I could say more.

 Aloe Vera Gel (no longer in the product)